GoogleCloudPlatform/microservices-demo/kustomize/README.md

     1. If there is a confirmation prompt, type `yes` and hit Enter/Return.

 ## Deployment Instructions (General)
+### Prerequisites
+Have a running deployment of [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) running on Google Cloud Platform (GCP) on either a [new or existing project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console).

+1. For simplicity, if you do not yet have a running deployment of Online Boutique, use the [built-in Terraform setup with Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/terraform).

+### Run the deployment options
 1. While in the `microservices-demo` directory, enter the `kustomize/` directory.
     ```
     cd kustomize